 Open to men and women, the Geneva Political Equality Club was a forum to discuss local and public questions, and educate people about women’s rights.

-o Piazza Party Annual – For several years, Elizabeth and Anne Miller hosted an annual party on the piazza at their Lochland home (now part of the Lochland School) as a fundraiser for the club.
-The party feature music and a well-known speaker
+- Piazza Party Annual – For several years, Elizabeth and Anne Miller hosted an annual party on the piazza at their Lochland home (now part of the Lochland School) as a fundraiser for the club.
+The parties featured music and a well-known speaker

 - Susan B. Anthony (1899)

 - Alice Stone Blackwell (1905)

 - Elizabeth Smith Miller Study Club (1907-1910) – a club for students 16 years old and older to “study noble lives in a pleasant and informal way.”

 - Miller prize – annual essay contest for high school juniors and seniors in Geneva, Phelps and Gorham

 - Standing Committees (1897-1910) – Industrial, School Suffrage, Press, Work Among Young People, Distribution of Literature, Enrollment and Peace.